creditkey/creditkey-js/README.md

 Credit key Checkout must be enabled on a per merchant basis.
 It is advisable to check that Credit Key Checkout is available prior to displaying it.

+NOTE: The Client method take an optional platform argument.
+This can be 'staging' or 'production' and determines the appropriate Credit Key API to use when sending requests.
+Default is 'development' and expects a local Credit Key API at 'localhost:9100'.

 ```javascript
 import Client from 'creditkey-js';